thinkjs/www.thinkjs.org/view/en/doc/2.1/upgrade.md

   }
 ```

-Then you should run `npm install` to install new dependencies.
+Then, run `npm install` to install new dependencies.
 Delete `app/` folder and run `npm start` to start project.

-#### Change compile command
+#### Change Compiling Command

-change compile command in `package.json` to `babel --presets es2015-loose,stage-1 --plugins transform-runtime src/ --out-dir app/ --retain-lines`。
+Change compiling command in `package.json` to `babel --presets es2015-loose,stage-1 --plugins transform-runtime src/ --out-dir app/ --retain-lines`。

-### Change to TypeScript in project
+### Upgrading Projects To Use TypeScript

-You can see [here](./typescript.html#toc-600) to study how to change to typescript in your project.
+You can see [here](./typescript.html#toc-600) to study how to change your development language to typescript.